 2016-17 Alaska Avalanche Information Center Season Summary

-Alaska returned to a more typical weather pattern which many long-time Alaskans are used to; cooler temperatures with snow to sea level, interspersed with dry, windy periods.
+This 2016-17 season Alaska returned to a more typical weather pattern which many long-time Alaskans are used to; cooler temperatures with snow to sea level, interspersed with dry, windy periods.
 Interior regions and the Kenai Peninsula were blanketed with more snow than average, while some coastal areas went dry.
-Despite the variance, Alaskans enjoyed an overall more-snowy season riding, skiing, and recreating in avalanche terrain.
+Despite the variances, Alaskans enjoyed an overall more typical snow season riding, skiing, and recreating in avalanche terrain.
 Several storm cycles created multiple days of high avalanche danger.
 The AAIC team worked hard to keep the public informed of these conditions.

 The five community avalanche centers that make up the AAIC, provided 517 avalanche forecasts, received numerous observations, taught education outreach, and contracted avalanche safety services for companies and organizations that reached from Haines to Fairbanks to Valdez.